Comparative Philosophy

 Brief Background

 Stoicism began with Zeno of Citium, who founded a school in Athens around 300 BCE.
 It was developed by Cleanthes, Chrysippus, and later popularized in Rome by Epictetus (a former slave) and Marcus Aurelius (an emperor).
-Stoicism teaches that the good life consists in living according to reason and nature, focusing on what is within your control, and accepting with equanimity everything that is not.
+Stoicism teaches that the good life consists in living according to reason and nature, focusing on what is within your control — what Epictetus called ta eph' hēmin (things up to us) — and accepting with equanimity everything that is not.

 The Bhagavad Gita is set within the Mahabharata.
-Its date is debated, but it was likely composed or finalized between 400 BCE and 200 CE.
+Its date is actively debated.
+Mainstream scholarship places the text's composition or final compilation between 400 BCE and 200 CE.
+However, recent researchers using astronomical methods have proposed significantly earlier dates for the underlying events.
+Nilesh Oak, in When Did the Mahabharata War Happen?
+(2011), cross-references the sky descriptions and planetary positions within the Mahabharata against historical astronomy, arriving at a date of around 5561 BCE for the war itself — suggesting the oral tradition that became the Gita is far older than the compiled text.
+This line of research is not yet part of the academic mainstream, but it represents a serious and growing body of inquiry.
 It records a conversation between the warrior Arjuna and his charioteer Krishna (an avatar of Vishnu) on the eve of a war.
 The core of Krishna's teaching is about the nature of action, duty, self, and liberation.
 It is one of the most widely read philosophical texts in human history.

 The two traditions almost certainly did not influence each other.
 What they share, they arrived at independently.